top of page

 The True Meaning of Being a Survivor

 Survivorship is a journey.
-It isn’t a title you claim once and hang on the wall; it’s a way of moving through the world after you’ve faced something that tried to break you.
-And that journey, messy and complicated as it can be, is full of meaning.
+It isn’t a title you claim once and hang on the wall; it’s a way of moving through the world after facing something that tried to break you.
+This journey, messy and complicated as it can be, is full of meaning.
+To survive is not simply to exist; it is to rise, to rebuild, and to redefine who you are on your own terms.

 Survival Is Not Weakness, It Is Strength

 Think about it.
 Every day you woke up and carried the weight of something that should have crushed you.
 Every day you chose, whether consciously or not, to keep going.
-Even on the days when you cried, felt hopeless, or doubted yourself, you were still choosing life.
+Even on days when you cried, felt hopeless, or doubted yourself, you were still choosing life.
 That is resilience in action.

 Survivorship Is Healing at Your Own Pace